 Polysaccharides can have different functions:

 energy storage (each fairly compact molecule effectively containing many times the energy 'content' of individual glucose molecules)

-starch (plants only) - energy storage - plant storage organs e.g. potato tubers - condensation of α-glucose.
+Starch (plants only): 2 forms with different molecular structures amylose and amylopectin - energy storage - in plant storage organs e.g. potato tubers - also from condensation of α-glucose.

-cellulose (plants only) - structural - condensation of β-glucose
+Cellulose (plants only) - structural (cell wall - fibrous) - from condensation of β-glucose.

 Glycogen and starch